tradinghours/tradinghours-python/README.md

     Schedule: US.NYSE (Regular) 16:00:00 - 20:00:00    Mon-Fri Post-Trading Session
 ```

-A more complex example is US.MGEX, where less common schedules and offsets are used.
+`US.MGEX` is a more complex example, where uncommon schedules and offsets are needed.
 (More on these fields in the next paragraph)
 ```python
 from tradinghours import Market